 300A, 300B.
 Elements of Greek.
 An introductory course intended for the student who has had no Greek or who needs an extensive review in the elements of the language.
 Text: Davis' Beginner's Grammar of the Greek New Testament.
 First year, four hours both semesters, not credited toward degree.
-Professor Siegel and Professor Bennetch.
+Professor Siegel.

 300C.
 Greek Review.
 Special course required of all students who fail to pass the Greek entrance examination, but who evince sufficient proficiency to make it unnecessary to enroll in Greek 300A, 300B.
-Students who enroll in this course may also enroll in Greek 301, 302.
+Students who enroll in this course must also enroll in Greek 301, 302.
 First year, one hour, first semester, not credited toward degree.
 Professor Siegel.

 301, 302.
 Greek.
-Reading of the Gospel of John, both semesters, giving especial attention to verb forms.
-Text: Dana and Mantey's Manual Grammar of the Greek New Testament.
+Reading of the Gospel of John the first semester, with special attention to conjugations and declensions.
+Reading of the Gospel of Mark the second semester, supplemented by the use of Dana and Mantey's Manual Grammar of the Greek New Testament.
 Prescribed, first or second year, two hours both semesters.
 Professor Siegel.

 303, 304.
 Greek.
-Reading of the Gospel of Mark, first semester, and the Acts, second semester.
-Text: Burton's Syntax of the Moods and Tenses in New Testament Greek.
+Reading in the Lucan writings both semesters, with continued study of Dana and Mantey.
 Prescribed, second or third year, two hours both semesters.
-Professor Siegel.
+Professor Siegel or Professor Bennetch.